Already have an appointment?

 - Check the incision site twice daily.
 There should be no drainage.
 Redness and swelling should be minimal.
 Do not allow your pet to lick or chew at the incision.
 If this occurs, an Elizabethan (cone) collar MUST be obtained from our clinic, your regular vet or a local pet supply store to prevent licking and chewing.

-If you are concerned about your pet’s incision, if you see drainage, or abnormal swelling bring them to the clinic for a recheck between the hours of 19:00 AM and 4:00 PM Tuesday – Friday.
+If you are concerned about your pet’s incision, if you see drainage, or abnormal swelling bring them to the clinic for a recheck between the hours of 10:00 AM and 3:00 PM Monday through Thursday.
 While there is no charge for the office visit, any antibiotics or other treatment required will have to be paid for at the time of your visit.

 - Your pet received a green tattoo next to their incision.
 This tattoo is a scoring process in the skin; IT IS NOT AN EXTRA INCISION.